-Example for a Maine-based non-profit completing a project that includes acquisition of a conservation easement and subsequent restoration work.
+Example for a Maine-based non-profit completing a project that includes fee acquisition of a property and subsequent restoration work.

 Regulatory Entities: Maine Department of Environmental Protection (DEP) and U.S. Army Corps of Engineers, New England District (Corps).